abisammy/Code-Assist/README.md

 ## How you can set me up in your server

 1. Create a system enviroment variable with a mongo path and a bot token, or put it in a .env file
-2. Install all the npm packages
+2. Install all the npm packages with `npm i package`
 3. Run the bot!

 **Please do not change the credit in the developers command, just leave it to credit the original developers**